aws-samples/eks-workshop-developers/website/docs/eks/python/about-otel-instrumentation.md

 ## Overview

 This Chapter shows how to instrument the Application using AWS Distro for OpenTelemetry(ADOT) and Deploy the instrumented Application in EKS.
+We will go through the following steps as part of instrumenting the application.

+1. Instrument the Application Code with manual instrumentation in local environment.
+2. Test the Instrumentation Locally.
+3. Deploy the ADOT add-on in the EKS Custer and its pre-requisites.
+4. Deploy the Application with ADOT Collector Side Car Container.
+5. Visualize the traces in the X-Ray Console.

+We will go through each of the steps in detail.

 To go though this chapter checkout to git branch  aws-opentelemetry using the command:

 ``` bash
 git checkout aws-opentelemetry
 ```

-## Steps in the instrumentation
-1. Instrument the Application Code with manual instrumentation in local Environment.
+## 1. Instrument the Application Code with manual Instrumentation in local environment.
-2. Test the Instrumentation Locally.
-3. Deploy the ADOT add-on in the EKS Custer and create OpenTelemetryCollector using Custom Resource Definition(CRD).
-4. Deploy the Application with ADOT Collector Side Car Container.
-5. Visualize the traces in the X-Ray Console.

-We will go through each of the steps in detail.

-### Instrument the Application Code with Manual Instrumentation in local Environment.

 Otel Instrumentation requires 4 primary steps: